LDS-Data/lds-church-discipline/README.md

 #### Interregnum

-* [Josiah Butterfield](https://en.wikipedia.org/wiki/Josiah_Butterfield) (1795-1871)—7 Oct 1844——[Excommunicated](https://www.josephsmithpapers.org/person/josiah-butterfield) as a consequence of disaffection stemming from a personal conflict with Joseph Smith over an estate settlement.
+* [Josiah Butterfield](https://en.wikipedia.org/wiki/Josiah_Butterfield) (1795-1871)—7 Oct 1844—Member of the Presidency of the Seventy—[Excommunicated](https://www.josephsmithpapers.org/person/josiah-butterfield) as a consequence of disaffection stemming from a personal conflict with Joseph Smith over an estate settlement.
 Originally baptized by fellow excommunicant John F. Boynton.

 * [George J. Adams](https://en.wikipedia.org/wiki/George_J._Adams) (1810-1880)—Apr 1845—Actor, Apostle to Russia, Council of Fifty Member, Failed Colonizer of Israel—[Disfellowshipped and excommunicated for "the most disgraceful and diabolical conduct"](https://contentdm.lib.byu.edu/digital/collection/NCMP1820-1846/id/9468) for supporting Joseph Smith III as Joseph Smith's successor.
 He [testified in Augusta Cobb's divorce trial](https://web.archive.org/web/20191013205529/http://www.sidneyrigdon.com/dbroadhu/IL/whig1847.htm) in which her husband accused her of adultery after her 1843 plural marriage to Brigham Young.
 Adams later joined James J. Strang's movement and in 1850 personally placed a crown upon Strang's head on Beaver Island, Michigan, crowning Strang king of the Kingdom of God.
 He was likewise excommunicated from that church.
 He went on to found the Church of the Messiah and lead an ill-fated band of colonists to Palestine where they hoped to prepare the way for Christ's second coming.